San Antonio Child Custody Lawyer

-If the parents live more than 100 miles from each other, the non-custodial parent gets a visitation order that is reduced to one weekend a month, with no midweek visits, more than 42 days in the summer, and every spring break.
+Suppose the parents live more than 100 miles from each other.
+In that case, the non-custodial parent gets a visitation order that is reduced to one weekend a month, with no midweek visits, more than 42 days in the summer, and every spring break.

-If the standard visitation order does not work for the family or puts the children's safety at risk, the order can be modified.
-The judge may decide that the visitation with the non-custodial parent needs to be supervised by a family member or neutral third party.
+A child custody order can be modified in San Antonio if the standard visitation order does not work for the family or risks the children's safety.
+For example, the judge may decide that the visitation with the non-custodial parent needs to be supervised by a family member or neutral third party.

-Likewise, parents of children under the age of three can use standard visitation orders.
-However, they can also ask for a possession order for a child under three if the child meets certain legal criteria.
-For example, the order may need to be modified to favor the mother having most of the time with him or her if the child is breastfed and not yet weaned.
+Likewise, parents of children under three can use standard visitation orders.
+However, they can also ask for a possession order for a child under three if it meets specific legal criteria.
+For example, the order may need to be modified to favor the mother having most of the time with them if the child is breastfed and not yet weaned.

 Grandparent Visitation Orders in Texas